YbwElysia/YbwElysia.github.io/_pages/about.md

 If you are instrested in SDNU_ACMlab, welcome to visit this link：[SDNU-ACM Lab](http://152.136.175.166/)

-I am honored to study under [Prof. Yiran Shen](https://faculty.sdu.edu.cn/shenyiran/zh_CN/index.htm) and am currently affiliated with the IGIP Laboratory at the School of Software, Shandong University.
+I am now very fortunate to be advised by [Prof. Yiran Shen](https://faculty.sdu.edu.cn/shenyiran/zh_CN/index.htm) and am currently affiliated with the IGIP Laboratory at the School of Software, Shandong University.

 You can find my CV here: [Yin bowen's Curriculum Vitae](../assets/resume.pdf).